Visual Representation Alignment for Multimodal Large Language Models: Methodology

 To empirically validate this hypothesis, we measure the similarity between the internal visual representations of LLaVA~\citep{liu2024improved} and the original visual features $\mathbf{z}$ extracted by its vision encoder (e.g., CLIP~\citep{radford2021clip}).
 We adopt CKNNA~\citep{huh2024platonic} as a metric to quantify representational similarity.

-As shown in Fig.~\ref{fig:motivation}(e), similarity to CLIP features drops sharply after the early layers and remains low in deeper layers, indicating that the model’s internal representations increasingly diverge from the encoder’s input features.
+As shown in Figure~\ref{fig:motivation}-(d), similarity to CLIP features drops sharply after the early layers and remains low in deeper layers, indicating that the model’s internal visual representations increasingly diverge from the encoder’s input features.
 This trend suggests that, without explicit visual supervision, the model has little incentive to preserve the encoder’s rich visual information.

-Interestingly, despite the overall decline in alignment, we observe a modest recovery in the middle layers, suggesting that the network implicitly benefits from retaining visual representations at these depths when generating visually grounded answers.
+Interestingly, despite the overall decline in alignment, the middle layers show a clear attenuation of this trend, with even slight increase, suggesting that the network implicitly benefits from retaining visual representations at these depths when generating visually grounded answers.
 This observation aligns with prior analyses of information flow in MLLMs~\citep{zhang2025cross, kaduri2025whats} and is also confirmed by our later layer-wise ablations, which show that leveraging the middle layers for vision-centric tasks shows the largest gains (see Section~\ref{subsec:component_analysis}).